azimuth-cloud/caas-r-studio-server/README.md

-# caas-repo2docker
+# caas-rstudio

-This repository adapts [repo2docker](https://repo2docker.readthedocs.io) for use within the Cluster-as-a-Service system of the [Azimuth Cloud Portal](https://github.com/stackhpc/azimuth).
+This repository adapts [rstudio](https://posit.co/products/open-source/rstudio/) for use within the Cluster-as-a-Service system of the [Azimuth Cloud Portal](https://github.com/stackhpc/azimuth).